RiteshKaushal57/Devops/Docker/Docker.md

 - Implementing secure network configurations such as using private networks and encrypting container traffic.
 - Backing up critical data and using volume or storage solutions that provide data persistence and redundancy.
 - Implementing a comprehensive security strategy, including container vulnerability scanning, access controls, and least privilege principles.

+## How to write Dockerfile?

+1. `FROM`: Mention base image here.
+To decide the right base image, use these signals:

+**a.
+Runtime requirement:**
+If app needs Node.js and npm, then the base image must provide exactly that runtime.
+Like `CMD` runs `npm start` and `npm` belongs to Node.js.
+So base image must already contain Node.js + npm

+**b.
+Image size and purpose:**
+i.
+Is this image used for development or running?
+ii.
+Do we need build tools inside this image?

+**c.
+Compatibility with app:**
+Node version mentioned in `package.json` or README must match with the base image.

+2. `WORKDIR /app`:   Creates an app folder inside container where all the code will be copied and build tools are installed.

+3. `COPY package*.json ./`    Copies the file that list the depedencies.
+So mostly it is package.json.
+4. `RUN npm install`    Reads the copied package.json and install the depedencies.
+5. `COPY . .`    Copy the application code.
+6. `EXPOSE 3000`    Port that container listens on
+7. `CMD ["npm", "start"]`     Command required to run the application (check package.json for this command).